KanashiiDev/discord-music-rpc/readme.md

 - Make sure the song is playing and not muted.
 - Make sure the tab playing music is not minimized.
 - Make sure that "Display current activity as a status message" is enabled in Discord.
+- If you run Discord as an administrator, you must also run Discord Music RPC as an administrator.
 - Check the console for errors and logs.
-For the server, right click on the Tray application and click on “open logs”.
+For the server, click on the Tray application and click on “open logs” in the debug section.

 ---